eskil/authed_app/README.md

-and in `web/templates/layout/footer.html.eex`, we put the marketing links, but rewrite them to something more useful, namely the links (info, news, users) but only visible to the right users.
+and in `web/templates/layout/footer.html.eex`, we put the marketing links, but rewrite them to something more useful, namely the links (info, public, users) but only visible to the right users.

 ```html
 <div class="col-lg-6">